bahrus/xtal-element/README.md

 1. Fairly minimal typing required.
 2. Use of "this" is quite limited -- it is only found within the small class, and doesn't seem like it would throw newcomers - as it follows familiar patterns to Java / C# developers.
-3. Granted, there may be a bit of a learning curve, when it comes to use of "trans-rendering".
+3. Granted, there may be a bit of a learning curve when it comes to use of "trans-rendering".
 However, maybe trans-rendering is more natural to
 CSS focused developers?
 4. The class -- "MyCounter" -- is quite pristine -- in this example, it only contains the core business logic.
 5. The same class could be paired up with different HTML templates, event handlers, etc.  I.e. this is kind of the